I once cracked open a diving stick and emptied the sand from it for no good reason.

 When I was older, I dove straight down from a diving board and jammed every finger I have on the bottom of the pool.
 I didn’t know that was possible.
 Didn’t know what was possible?
 Hitting the bottom of the pool or jamming all your fingers?
 Both, in case you were wondering.

 On the nightly news there was a piece about this girl who got her hair stuck on a drain on the bottom of the pool and it turned her parents into the opposite of orphans.
 She was an only child and had for years begged her parents to get a pool.
 Don’t all kids beg their parents for a pool?
 I begged my parents for a pool and was told I would get a pool spelled backwards.
-I was too young to spell, so their response really thew me for a loop.
+I was too young to spell, so their response really threw me.